1 day course – level 1+(2) – 5h – Price: 2300:-

 The equipment is checked regularly and we have knowledge in cardiopulmonary rescue and first aid medical care.

 We are all different.
 Some learn to kitesurf very quickly while it takes a little longer for others, but everyone can learn!
-It is in my interest to make sure that you, at the end of a lesson, leave me with the knowledge that you got an extensive instruction in how-to-kite in a safe manner and I want to be sure that you will be able to kitesurf independently after a course at Gusty.
-Therefore, I devote more than happy some extra time if needed.
+It is in our interest to make sure that you, at the end of a lesson, leave me with the knowledge that you have gotten an extensive instruction in how-to-kite in a safe manner so that you’ll will be able to kitesurf independently after a course at Gusty.

 Weather and wind are two decisive factors when kitesurfing, followed by the area that should be “kite-friendly”.
 Along Swedens west and southern coastlines are some good spots and the classes are held mostly at Habo Ljung (Lomma), Lundåkra (south of Landskrona).
 Agreements can be arranged to that courses also can be held at for instance Falsterbo (the most southern part of Sweden) and locations near Båstad, Halmstad and Varberg (west coast).